Celebrating Women’s History at the Far East District

+According to the U.S. Department of Health and Human Services, Yoga is an ancient and complex practice, rooted in Indian philosophy.
+It began as a spiritual practice but has become popular as a way of promoting physical and mental well-being.

+“Yoga goes well beyond the physical attributes of improved strength and flexibility,” said Maj.
+Heathra King, deputy chief of FED Security, Plans and Operations.
+“Practicing yoga offers an opportunity to increase awareness, focus, resiliency, patience, and gratitude.
+It is a journey I have been on for 23 years.”

-Lt.
-Col. Shamecca Scott, the installation director of Psychological Health, spoke on women and depression, and some treatment options to deal with life stress and trauma during the Virtual Women’s Health Discussion, March 9.
-(U.S. Army photo by Sameria Zavala)
+During the Virtual Women’s Health Discussion, Lt.
+Col. Shamecca Scott, the installation director of Psychological Health, spoke on women and depression, and some treatment options to deal with life stress and trauma.

+“Depression is a very common diagnoses in women, one of the leading causes of disability worldwide,” said Scott.
+“It’s a major contributor to the global burden of disease.
+Women are diagnosed with depression twice as more as men.
+Research and clinical application show men are impacted and diagnosed, as well.

+“The bottom line is we must prioritize mental health for women and our next generation.
+If you notice you are experiencing some symptoms of depression, I encourage you to reach out to your primary health physician or behavior health, so that we can help get the assistance you need,” said Scott.

 |Date Taken: